 Jobs in the Medical Field: Solving Healthcare Challenges

 It shouldn’t surprise anyone that with several tech centers, a location close to the Mexican border, moderate climate, low cost of living and number of nationally recognized universities, the state of Texas features several of the most linguistically and culturally diverse cities in the United States.
 In fact, Irving, part of the Dallas-Fort Worth metroplex, has been identified as the second most diverse city in the country.
 In recent years, this title of most diverse city in the U.S. has been awarded to Houston.
 Both cities are minority-majority cities and consist of large numbers of Hispanics, Whites, Africans, East Asians, Southeast Asians, South Asians, and Middle Easterners.
-The large number of translation companies in each city is one indication of the high level of diversity, which is immediately recognizable.
-In fact, nearly 60% of residents in Irving speak a language other than English, with the largest non-English language spoken most being Spanish.
+The substantial number of translation companies in each city is one indication of the high level of diversity, which is immediately recognizable.
+In fact, 60% of residents in Irving speak a language other than English, with the largest non-English language spoken most being Spanish.
 In Houston, more than 145 different languages are spoken.

 While the population growth from migration and immigration are welcomed in metropolitan areas like Houston and Dallas, they present challenges.
 This is particularly true in the field of health care, where accommodating population growth means building and expanding hospitals, specialized clinics, and nursing homes.
 It also means attracting lots of new doctors, nurses, other healthcare workers and having access to competent Houston and Dallas translation services.
 In Houston and Dallas, through 2036, employment in healthcare occupations will account for an estimated one in four new jobs.
 Many jobs in the medical field will need to be staffed by bilingual speakers of English and Spanish, French, Arabic, Chinese or Vietnamese.
-Alternatively, medical providers will need align with qualified translation services providers.
+Alternatively, medical providers will need to align with qualified translation services providers.
 At present, health care accounts for 12% of the jobs in the greater Houston area, or 335,000 workers, but by 2036 the number could easily approach 412,000.

 Demand For Multilingual Health Care Workers in Texas